hashelq/rpc-ts/README.md

 ```

 ### How it works
-The RPC protocol works on top of the `Websockets`.
+The RPC works on top of the `WebSockets` protocol.

-A human readable js-like JSON data is transmittied between the server and client sides.
+A human readable JSON text is sent between the server and client sides.

 ### Compatibility
 To run a server, you need to have an appropriate nodejs-like runtime.